THIRD SUNDAY OF ADVENT

 Gospel: Matthew 11: 2-11

-“The blind regain their sight, the lame walk, lepers are cleansed, the deaf hear, the dead are raised, and the poor have the good news proclaimed to them.”
-(Mt 11:5).
-One could be tempted to believe that Jesus was boasting about the miracles he was performing.
-There is more to it.
+Jesus answered them, “Go and tell John what you hear and see: the blind receive their sight, the lame walk, the lepers are cleansed, the deaf hear, the dead are raised, and the poor have good news brought to them.
+(4-5)